Established in 1977, LAV brings together around 50,000 people (members and contributors) and has 66 local chapters.

 Promoting and bringing about a cultural change in the way we relate to other animals, with a view to achieving a lifestyle and making political choices based on respect for and solidarity towards all living beings, irrespective of their species.
 Putting a stop to any form of exploitation and suffering by asserting animals' rights and promoting the issuing and implementation of new laws.

-Ours is a 37-year-long story of commitment and struggles: years of results for animal rights achieved through our efforts and the support of those who have believed in us.
+Ours is an over 45-year-long story of commitment and struggles: years of results for animal rights achieved through our efforts and the support of those who have believed in us.
 Thanks to these struggles we were able, so far, to have a total of 13 national laws and EU directives approved.

 The first laws on stray animals and wildlife protection were passed in the early 1990s; law no. 413/93: the first law in the world to allow conscientious objection against vivisection for university students and researchers.
 The 2000s brought along the ban on imports and trade of cat and dog furs, which would then extend across Europe; law no. 189/2004, upgraded crimes against animals from pecuniary offences to felonies introducing, for the first time, incarceration as a punishment for animal abuse, killing or exploitation in fights; a ban on imports of seal skins and other products; a ban on force feeding of ducks and geese for the production of foie gras, and the prohibition to sell lobsters and other crustaceans by putting them on display on ice live with their claws tied together.